Contenidos de la página

 Swimming pool waterproofing with the Signapool System

-The Signapool system is a flexible waterproofing system for pools with a ceramic finish, capable of supporting cracks of up to 3mm.
+Our Signapool system is a swimming pool waterproofing system for ceramic finish pools only, capable of supporting cracks of up to 3mm.
 It can be applied to both newly-built pools on the cement base, or to the existing tiles in the case of pool repairs.
 In addition, the Signapool system ensures a waterproof seal between the structure and the accessories thanks to the S sealant, which is a waterproof and elastic sealant that adheres great to concrete and plastic.

 Advantages of the swimming pool waterproofing system: